-This CLE webinar will provide guidance to patent counsel on solid form patents, how to patent them, and challenges that are in the process.
-The panel will also discuss implications of the current cocrystal guidance by the FDA and provide a survey of, and lessons from, cases relating to solid-form patents.
+This CLE webinar will guide patent counsel on solid form patents, how to patent them, and challenges that are in the process.
+The panel will also discuss implications of the current cocrystal guidance by the FDA and provide a survey of, and lessons from, cases relating to solid form patents.

 - Solid forms

 - Survey of cases relating to solid form patents

 The panel will review these and other key issues:

 - A brief scientific introduction to solid forms

 - What are the critical patentability issues when preparing solid form patents?

 - How are pharmaceutical companies using solid form patents?